mike-4040/chess/README.md

-# Apprentice Node.js Backend Assignment The Task
+# Chess as a Service

-Build a “Chess as a Service” API
+## Requirements

-Specifically, please create a REST endpoint for each of the following use cases, keeping in mind that for this project, we only want to deal with moving/updating pawns (and none of the other pieces).
+Create a REST endpoint for each of the following use cases, keeping in mind that for this project, we only want to deal with moving/updating pawns (and none of the other pieces).

 1. Create a new chess game